The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • When are you wanting to complete the project?

-The answer is simple.
-Pre-qualifying questions.
+The answer is simple, these are all Pre-qualifying questions.
 These questions set the salesperson up with the best opportunity to close the sale.
 Pre-qualifying questions, expose and limit some of the most most common objections in the sales process.
 Examples of common objections are.

 • I need to talk it over with my spouse.